 Rationale and positioning with regard to the state-of-the-art

-Understanding the various factors that limit species distribution is a longstanding question in ecology.
+[General paragraph and the factors driving species distributions] Understanding the various factors that limit species distribution is a longstanding question in ecology.
 In land plants, the large-scale distribution of species is simultaneously limited by historical processes, environmental conditions, and biotic interactions1.
+Historical processes refer to … and ….
+Environmental conditions are … Biotic interactions …

+[General paragraph on the effects of interspecific interactions on the distribution]

-Yet, the ecological requirements of obligate inter-specific interactions, such as symbioses, impose additional, often over-looked, limitations to species distribution,.
+Whereas the effects of historical processes and environmental condtions on species distributions are relatively well understood, the ecological effects of obligate inter-specific interactions, such as symbioses, are far less understood. ,.
 Furthermore, a species can interact with more than one obligate partner at the same time, which adds complexity to the determinants of species distribution1.
-How complex interactions influence plant species distribution has received little attention despite its relevance for species conservation in the face of global change.
-This project will address this gap by investigating how multiple partners interacting with abiotic factors influence epiphyte distribution in mega-diverse tropical assemblages.

 In sessile organisms, such as plants, the distribution of adult individuals can largely depend on species' requirements during the earliest developmental life stages (the regeneration niche).
 The regeneration niche includes preferences for different substrates, differential responses of seedlings to light gradients, and availability of mutualists.
-The classic experiment by Connell illustrated how a combination of abiotic (dessication) and biotic factors (competiton) influenced barnacle recruitment in rocky intertidal coasts at small scales.
-In this project, I will use a similar approach to disentangle how microsite conditions affect the germination and recruitment of epiphytic orchids in tropical forests, which is a major knowledge gap in orchid conservation and restoration.

 Epiphytes live non-parasitically on tree trunks and branches, and therefore they need to find a suitable host tree for physical support.
 Because they live on trees, epiphytes face strong ecological gradients in short distances throughout their lives, such as the vertical gradient of light of the forest12, having to adapt to a broad range of environmental conditions6.
 Epiphytic orchids, however, stand out among other epiphytes because of two additional characteristics that might determine their regeneration niche at small scales: i) seed germination fully depends on microscopic mycorrhizal fungi that are not inherited from maternal plants,, and therefore, free-living fungi on the substrate might be a key component of microsite quality11; and ii) while early life stages lack chlorophyll and fully depend on mycorrhiza for nutrition, adults of most species are capable of photosynthesis (partial mycoheterotrophy), potentially reducing their dependency on mycorrhiza as compared to seedlings.
 Epiphytic orchids thus need to find suitable host trees and mycorrhizal fungi for germination, but also might experience changes in their environmental and nutritional requirements throughout development, meaning that the regeneration and adult niches might differ substantially.